Skip to main content

 The employer might provide transportation or vouchers for a particular medication to help alleviate a financial burden.
 They also connect workers to community resources when needed.
 The mutual goal of Marathon Health and our customers is making sure the people who work for them are healthy and able to do the work they’ve been hired to do.

-We also offer virtual services.
+We also offer virtual care for employers.
 We set up telephonic or video appointments with our remote patient population to follow up on medication refills or chronic conditions, and send any lab orders to a local center that’s closer to them.

 Ensuring Cultural Fits